-It is expected that you will spend at least ten to twelve hours per week studying a 6 UoC course, from Week 1 until the final assessment, including both face-to-face classes and independent, self-directed study.
+It is expected that you will spend at least 15 hours per week studying a 6 UoC course, from Week 1 until the final assessment, including both face-to-face classes and independent, self-directed study.
 In periods where you need to need to complete assignments or prepare for examinations, the workload may be greater.
-Over-commitment has been a common source of failure for many students.
+Overcommitment has been a common source of failure for many students.
 You should take the required workload into account when planning how to balance study with employment and other activities.